rajeshgavvala/custom-doc/docs/installation/notes-linux.rst

-Installation Notes For Mac OS
+Installation Notes For Linux OS
 =============================

 .. note:: This page essentially describes installation notes for the users of linux os.